All Up 2 You: Music video

 Romeo, Akon and Wisin & Yandel in the music video for "All Up 2 You".

 Development

 The music video was filmed in May 2009 in Mondrian Hotel in Miami Beach, Florida and was directed by Jessy Terrero.
 It was premiered on June 5, 2009.

-Synopsis

 The music video it starts when Romeo calls Lenny, Henry, Max by Aventura along with Wisin & Yandel to talk about a mysterious package, later it shows the artists singing on a white room and in other shots outside in a garden.
 Different areas of the hotel are shown throughout the video while the artists sing along.